combinefinance/xdef-combpresale/README.md

 # xdef-combpresale
-The whitelist addresses are displayed here.
+Congralutions to all whitelist addresses.
+The waiting is over and here's the result of the Whitelist addresses.

-Send the Eth to this address for Xdef Presale 0x96F9E9371af4930FF61c6fe4Cd698Eadfb76B810
+Send the Eth to this address for Xdef Presale, Don't exceed your contribution personal cap, If you do Phil will get the excess amount.
+0x96F9E9371af4930FF61c6fe4Cd698Eadfb76B810

-Whitelist Address - the number is displayed are the max eth contribution.
+Whitelist Address - the number displayed are the max eth contribution per wallet.

+Whitelist Address	Eth Contribution

 0x0aa350fb487f75d4f5d6ed920a5ae0923ded06e1	12
 0x73329C2737007a1B43bA19d501b10AfE5580f3FA	12